-As a result, those who use it should make sure they’re maximizing the points they earn for Uber rides.
+As a result, those who use it should make sure they’re maximizing the points and rewards they earn for Uber rides.

 In this post I wanted to look at a few strategies to save money and maximize points with Uber.
 First let’s look at the best credit cards for Uber purchases, and then we’ll look at other ways to save money with Uber.